-The workshop will begin with a few days of music rehearsals and coachings, followed by a an intense week and a half of blocking and running the show.
-A typical day will include a group dramatic class or warmup in the morning, followed by six to eight hours of rehearsals.
-As a break from staging, we’ll offer a series of masterclasses on dramatic or musical interpretation and auditioning techniques: each participant will have at least one slot in these masterclasses with guest artists and coaches.
+Your work at the Festival will begin with two days of music rehearsals, followed by an intense 12 days of blocking and running the show.
+A typical day will include a group Alexander Technique class or acting warmup in the morning, followed by six to eight hours of rehearsals.
+As a break from staging, we’ll offer a series of masterclasses on dramatic or musical interpretation and auditioning techniques.
+We take one day off a week.

-Performances will be accompanied by piano, often with added orchestral instruments, and performed in the original language, with English surtitles where needed for the added enjoyment of our audiences.
+Performances will be accompanied by piano, sometimes with added orchestral instruments, and performed in the original language, with projected English translations where needed for the added enjoyment of our audiences.

 In addition to performing in your opera, you may also be invited to perform at special events in Halifax, including library lecture-recitals, art song concerts and other events as scheduled by the Festival.